NCIP/gdc-docs/docs/Data_Transfer_Tool/Users_Guide/Preparing_for_Data_Download_and_Upload.md

   }
 ```
 ## Obtaining an Authentication Token for Data Uploads
-All GDC submission portal data uploads using the Data Transfer Tool require an authentication token.
-The GDC Data Submission portal can general and download a token directly from the site.
+While biospecimen and clinical metadata may be uploaded via the GDC Data Submission Portal, file upload must be done using the Data Transfer Tool or API.
+An authentication token is required for data upload and can be generated on the GDC Data Submission Portal.

 To generate a token, first log in to the GDC Data Submission Portal by clicking the *Login* button in the top right corner of the page.
 This will create a popup window that will redirect to the eRA Commons login page.
 After successful authentication, the GDC Submission Portal will display the username in place of the *Login* button.
 Here, the user Ian Miller is logged in to the GDC Submission Portal, indicated by the username IANMILLER:
 ![GDC Submission Portal Home Screen after Login](images/10-27-Submission_Portal_Auth.png)